RandyMcMillan/PDFViewer/README.md

 ##PDFViewer for Cordova iOS

 PDFViewer is meant for one purpose.
-To view PDFs that are included in your app.
+To view PDFs that are included in the native file structure of your app.

 "showPDF" usage is exactly like ChildBrowser's "showWebPage" except you send a bundled pdf file name instead of a url.